Democrats fill out select committees on Intel, China, COVID-19 and weaponization

 Since the pandemic hit three years ago, Republicans have bashed public health officials — particularly Anthony Fauci, the former head of the National Institute of Allergy and Infectious Diseases — for recommending masks, commercial shutdowns and other precautionary measures to fight the virus.
 They’ve also accused Fauci and other health officials of disguising the origin of the coronavirus and the government’s gain-of-function research in China — highly partisan topics that are sure to surface quickly when the panel begins its work.

 Providing the defense, Ruiz will be joined by Democratic Reps.
-Debbie Dingell (Mich.), Kweisi Mfume (Md.) and Robert Garcia, a freshman from California.
+Debbie Dingell (Mich.), Kweisi Mfume (Md.), Deborah Ross (N.C.) and Robert Garcia, a freshman from California.

 The China committee is expected to be more cordial, as both parties are voicing concerns that Beijing’s growing global presence poses a direct threat to America’s national security and economic well-being.
 The panel was created with broad bipartisan support, and is chaired by Rep. Mike Gallagher (R-Wis.), a member of the Intelligence Committee who has worked well with Democrats.
 He and Krishnamoorthi have already co-sponsored legislation to ban Tim-Tok across the country.